Alison Barne (Chair)

-Alison was, until late 2017, a teacher and P4C Lead at St Nicholas Primary School in Oxford, a SAPERE P4C Silver Award School.
+Alison was, until late 2017, a teacher and P4C Lead at St Nicholas Primary School in Oxford, now a SAPERE P4C Gold Award School.
 She been a trustee of SAPERE P4C since 2012.

 Kay is a qualified solicitor with over 20 years experience in the field of company and commercial law.
 She is currently the Legal and Compliance Director for Holland & Barrett , a role she has held since 2017.
 In that role Kay leads a small team of legal professionals who oversee the legal and contractual risk and operational compliance across the Holland & Barrett group.
 Prior to this, Kay held a number of legal leadership positions within international businesses including serving as the General Counsel for Aesseal plc, and the Legal & Compliance Director Western Europe, Middle East & Africa for Avon Cosmetics Ltd, where she led on corporate governance, risk and group company operational compliance.
 Kay started her career specialising in commercial law working for the international law firm Eversheds.
 She was elected to the board in March 2020.